Almond cranberry biscotti (home-made cantucci)

 • In a medium bowl, whisk together the flour, oatmeal, baking soda, baking powder, salt, apple cinnamon spice.
 Set aside.

-• In a separate bowl, cream the melted butter, vanilla, sugar and eggs.
+• In a separate bowl, cream vanilla, sugar, melted butter and eggs.
 Set aside.

 • Grate the apples.
 Set aside.